Zack Snyder's Justice League: Reactions

-Some analysts were not optimistic about the chances for a new release.
-Shawn Robbins, chief analyst for Boxoffice Pro, suggested the size of the movement was too small to make an impact, stating, "another cut of Justice League just doesn't seem to be something many outside the die-hard fan base are clamoring to see".
-Industry insiders also called the Snyder Cut's release unlikely.
-Writer Mario F. Robles, based on his industry connections, said Warner Bros. did not trust Snyder's vision and was not willing to spend millions to finish his cut.
-Throughout the movement, members of the media referred to the Snyder Cut as "fabled" or "mythical".
+Shawn Robbins, chief analyst for Boxoffice Pro, suggested the size of the movement was too small to make an impact, opining that the film "doesn't seem to be something many outside the die-hard fan base are clamoring to see."
+Writer Mario F. Robles, based on his industry connections, said Warner Bros. did not trust Snyder's vision and was not willing to spend the money required for its completion.
+Throughout the movement, various media journalists referred to the Snyder Cut as "fabled" or "mythical."